-Just as folks finish cleaning their Thanksgiving plates, Hanukkah arrives three days later this year.
-Now, Hanukkah is not one of those typical Jewish holidays that restricts food.
-No need to fast for 25 hours, cut out the bread or limit vodka intake to potato-only — Hanukkah is a feasting holiday where it is tradition to eat foods cooked in oil to commemorate the miracle wherein a tiny bit of oil for candles lasted eight days when it was really only enough for one, and wherein a tiny rebellion managed to fight and win against a much more powerful army.
+Hanukkah is not one of the Jewish holidays that restricts food.
+There’s no need to fast for 25 hours, cut out the bread, or limit vodka intake to potato-only.
+Hanukkah is a feasting holiday where it is tradition to eat foods cooked in oil to commemorate a miracle wherein a tiny bit of oil for candles lasted eight days when there was only enough for one, as well as another miracle wherein a little rebellion managed to fight and win against a much more powerful army.

 Where to go for latkes